CEI-lab/ece3400-2017/docs/tutorials/webpages/webpages.md

 * Be aware that although the site updates immediately, not all browsers update the sites appropriately.
 It make take several refreshs, or a new window to see your changes.

 * You can use [markdown](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf) to write simple webpages, or you can choose to use html, although we will only be able to provide limited support for you if you do so.

+*When you start making your website, PLEASE DO NOT UPLOAD HIGH QUALITY IMAGES.
+Also, please do not upload a bunch of images that you will not use.
+A high resolution is rarely necessary and tends to make the website very slow to load.
+A photo of 600 pixels width, for instance, will serve fine for a large image.*